alterior-mvc/alterior/README.md

 }
 ```

-Import your controller at the top of `app.ts`.
-By default, all classes with the @Controller() decorator
+By default, all classes with the @Controller() decorator declared throughout your application will
-declared throughout your application will be automatically registered in your application, but you have
+be automatically registered in your application, but you have to ensure that your class is imported
-to ensure that your class is imported for it to work.
+for it to work.
 You can override this behavior by specifying
 `autoRegisterControllers: false` in your application's `@AppOptions` decorator.
 If you do so, only the
 controllers you specify in the `controllers` array of `@AppOptions` will be included in your application.

-When using automatic discovery, the simplest way to ensure a controller gets loaded is with:
+When using automatic discovery, the recommended way to ensure a controller gets loaded is with a bare import, like so:

 ```typescript
 import "foo";
 ```

+You could put these into your `main.ts` or wherever you are bootstrapping Alterior.

-If you are doing microservices or tests, you might want to avoid having an extra single controller class
+Note: If you are doing microservices or tests, you might want to avoid having an extra single controller class
 when it's not necessary.
 Also, there are certain routes (think /, /version, /health) which you may want to
 respond with some static responses but wouldn't really warrant having an entire controller with separate
 dependencies from your "application", even in larger multi-controller services.